-SAFETEA-LU, including TEA 21 extension acts, authorizes transit funding for FY 2004 through FY 2009 with TEA 21 extensions authorizing FY 2004 and SAFETEA-LU authorizing FY 2005 through FY 2009.
+SAFETEA-LU, including TEA 21 extension acts, authorized transit funding for FY 2004 through FY 2009 with TEA 21 extensions authorizing FY 2004 and SAFETEA-LU authorizing FY 2005 through FY 2009.
+SAFETEA-LU extension acts authorized funds for FY 2010 through FY 2012.
 The federal transit program is funded from two sources, (1) General Revenues of the U.S. government and (2) revenues credited to the Mass Transit Account (MTA) of the Highway Trust Fund (HTF).
 Funds were first available from the MTA in FY 1983 when the Motor Fuel Tax was increased to include a portion for transit uses.

 Grouping of Funding Programs: Formula, Capital Investment, and Other Programs: The organization or grouping of funds was changed by SAFETEA-LU.
 Under TEA 21 and the previous authorization, the Intermodal Surface Transportation Efficiency Act of 1991 (ISTEA), some funding programs were grouped into a category called "Formula Programs," some into another category called "Capital Investment Programs," and others were treated individually and not included in either category.
-All "Formula Programs" were either distributed by formulas or were takedowns from the formula programs.
+All "Formula Programs" were either distributed by formulas or by takedowns from the formula programs.
 "Capital Investment Programs" included all programs that came under 49 USC 5309, even though one of those, the Fixed-Guideway Modernization program, was distributed by formula.